ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field: Implementation Details

 In such case, we change color reconstruction loss~\ref{eq:losses} following ~\cite{chen2022hallucinated}:

 where the second term is used to prevent the mask from predicting everything transient.

 \paragraph{Geometry improvements}

-As mentioned in the limitation subsection in the main paper, ClimateNeRF strongly relies upon high-quality geometry.
-To improve geometry estimations for KITTI-360 dataset~\cite{liao2022kitti}, we further leverage the monocular dense depth $D_{\text{mono}}$ and depth loss:
+As mentioned in the limitation subsection in the main paper and can be seen in Fig.~\ref{fig:6_limitations}, ClimateNeRF strongly relies upon high-quality geometry.
+To improve geometry estimations for KITTI-360 dataset~\cite{liao2022kitti}, we further use the monocular dense depth $D_{\text{mono}}$ and impose a depth loss:

 where $w$ and $d$ are used to align the predicted depth from NeRF $D(\mathbf{r})$ and monocular depth cue $D_{\text{mono}}(\mathbf{r})$ with a least-square criterion~\cite{yu2022monosdf, eigen2014depth, ranftl2020towards}.
-As can be seen in Fig.\ref{fig:geometry_improve}, holes on the ground are "filled" due to supervisions from monocular dense depth.
+As shown in Fig.\ref{fig:geometry_improve}, holes on the ground are ``filled" thanks to the supervisions from monocular dense depth. \paragraph{Training Details}